weiss-gal/tefen/2023_2024/11th_grade/lessons/00_refresh/homework.md

 # Home Assigment 1 - FizzBuzz
 FizzBuzz is a simple programming problem that is used as a challenge or for interviews.
 We will use Kattis this time to challenge you.
 Kattis is a web site that hosts multiple programming problems and challenges, it allow you to post your solution as code in many languages and get immidiate results.
-You will need to create an account (using your gmail is the most recommeded option)
+You will need to create an account (using your gmail is the most recommended option)

 # Deadline
 Sunday, the 17th of September